steinwurf/waf/README.rst

 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

 The ``internal`` attribute is a boolean whether the dependency is internal to the specific project.
-Lets make a small example, say we have to libraries ``libfoo`` which depends on ``libbar``. ``libbar`` has a dependency on ``gtest`` for running unit-tests etc. However, when resolving dependencies of ``libfoo`` we only get ``libbar`` because ``gtest`` is marked as ``internal`` to ``libbar``.
+Lets make a small example, say we have two libraries ``libfoo`` which depends on ``libbar``. ``libbar`` has a dependency on ``gtest`` for running unit-tests etc. However, when resolving dependencies of ``libfoo`` we only get ``libbar`` because ``gtest`` is marked as ``internal`` to ``libbar``.